qc316/slate/source/index.html.md

 Parameter | Type | Description
 --------- | ---- | -----------
-appkey | string | Watereen radio application key - A unique gateway ID isApMode | boolean | Indicates if the gateway is in Access-Point mode (has its own Wifi network), or is connected to a local network connectedInterface | string | Name of the network interface in use. `wlan0` means a Wifi connection, `eth0` an ethernet connection routerIp | string | IP address of the local network router routerAccessible | boolean | Indicates if the LAN router is turned on
+appkey | string | Watereen radio application key - A unique gateway ID isApMode | boolean | Indicates if the gateway is in Access-Point mode (share its own Wifi network), or is connected to a local network connectedInterface | string | Name of the network interface in use. `wlan0` means a Wifi connection, `eth0` an ethernet connection routerIp | string | IP address of the local network router routerAccessible | boolean | Indicates if the LAN router is turned on